TheRealKimSmith is my experiment in truth-telling.

 I've worked in the behavioral health field as a meditation, yoga, and lifestyle management coach.
 I have experienced what practices work for myself and for others.

 I am a mother.
-The intricacies parenting have showed me that we are all always learning, just beginning and that we as parents can lead by example with humility, humor, and compassion.
+The intricacies of parenting have shown me that we are all always learning, just beginning and that we as parents can lead by example with humility, humor, and compassion.

 Let's talk about it.
 The confusion, the pain, and the clarity and joy on the other side of it.